 What we like: Legging-like mobility with softshell durability and comfort.

-For those unfamiliar, Rab is a U.K-based climbing company and makes some of our favorite technical clothing.
+Rab is a U.K-based climbing company and makes some of our favorite technical clothing.
 Their Elevation Pants are a shining example and a fairly unique addition to the women’s hiking pant market, combining the impressive mobility of leggings with the durability and weather resistance of softshell designs.
 Key to the pants’ versatility and mountain-readiness is Rab’s Matrix fabric, which uses a functional mix of mostly nylon with a healthy dose of elastane (11%) for excellent range of motion while scrambling or high-stepping over rocks and logs.
 It’s also decently resistant to water and wind, UPF-rated for sun protection, and quick to dry, making the Elevation great for everything from mid-summer hikes to shoulder-season alpine adventures.

-See the Rab Elevation Pant
+See the Rab Elevation Pants

-15. prAna Kanab Pant ($89)
+14. Prana Kanab Pant ($89)

-prAna Kanab women's hiking pantsCategory: Casual
+Prana Kanab women's hiking pantsCategory: Casual

-Materials: 62% cotton, 36% nylon, 2% spandex
+Materials: 62% cotton, 36% nylon, 2% elastane

 What we like: A cotton-heavy alternative with good storage and nice styling.